 Every business, including your institution, seeks to be “unique.”
 And when your product lineup is commoditized, it’s not easy.
-Value-Added Checking differentiates your institution for existing account holders (and prospective new ones).
+Subscription (Value-Added) Checking differentiates your institution for existing account holders (and prospective new ones).

 It’s no longer, “should I get checking from here or checking from there?”
 It’s, “if I get checking here, I get all this extra stuff!”

 The benefit to account holders is both obvious and substantial.

 3. Increase Loyalty & Retention